- the services we provide to you through long-distance-dating.com

 Information Collected About Visitors to long-distance-dating.com

-We and Automattic collect information about you in a few different ways, including certain information that you provide and some information that this site and Automattic collect automatically.
+We collect information about you in a few different ways, including certain information that you provide and some information that this site and other parties collect automatically.

 Information You Provide

 Information you provide mostly happens when you type into a text field on this site, such as a comment field or a sign-up form.
-We may also implement other ways to allow you to provide information directly to us and Automattic.
+We may also implement other ways to allow you to provide information directly to us and other parties, as appropriate.

 Here are the most common ways in which you might directly provide information: